Index theory for non-compact quantum graphs: Abstract

 We develop an index theory for variational problems on non-compact quantum graphs.
 The main results are a spectral flow formula, relating the net change of eigenvalues to the Maslov index of boundary data, and a Morse index theorem, equating the negative directions of the Lagrangian action with the total multiplicity of conjugate instants along the edges.

-These results extend classical tools in global analysis and symplectic geometry to graph-based models, with applications to nonlinear wave equations such as the nonlinear Schrödinger equation.
+These results extend classical tools in global analysis and symplectic geometry to graph-based models.
 The spectral flow formula is proved by constructing a Lagrangian intersection theory in the Gelfand–Robbin quotients of the second variation of the action.

 This approach also recovers, in a unified way, the known formulas for heteroclinic, half-clinic, homoclinic, and bounded orbits of (non)autonomous Lagrangian systems.
 0.2truecm

 \textbf{AMS Subject Classification:} 37E25, 58J30, 58J50, 34B45, 34L40, 35Q55.
 0.1truecm

 \textbf{Keywords:} Quantum graphs, Index theory, Sturm-Liouville differential operators, Spectral flow, Maslov index, Gelfand-Robbin quotients, Cauchy data spaces.